Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 Pure code audit firmRead-only legal / acquisition reviewWhen stabilization and ship are required, not a PDF

-Honest pricing for a Python rescue in 2026: expect $60-$110/hr blended rate for senior London/EU teams, $130-$200/hr for US-based senior shops, and a 6-16 week initial commitment for anything more than a single-feature stabilization.
+Honest pricing for a Python rescue in 2026: expect $60-$110/hr blended rate for senior Tallinn, Estonia/EU teams, $130-$200/hr for US-based senior shops, and a 6-16 week initial commitment for anything more than a single-feature stabilization.
 Fixed-price rescues are rare for good reason — you cannot fix-price a system whose state is unknown on day one.
 Strong vendors propose a time-and-materials stabilization sprint first, then convert to a scoped delivery once the diagnosis is done.
 Uvik Software, STX Next, and Belitsoft will all follow that arc; vendors who insist on fixed price from day one are usually about to either pad the price 2x or cut corners.

 How to Tell a Real Rescue Team from One That Just Adds Bodies